nicomontenegrobatgmaildotcom/product_analytics/README.md

 # Product_analytics
 This repository contains useful information of analytics for product managers

-__Problem__: A big chunk of produt managers, (and many data scientists to be honest)  are foreign to analytic techniques that support decision making.
+__Problem__: A big chunk of product managers, (and many data scientists to be honest)  are foreign to analytic techniques that support decision making.
 In this repository I will share information and strategies to use for product managers to actually be better at their job.

 Some of the files in this repository are:

   -__AB testing__: Frequentist vs Bayesian approaches

-  -__Total Cost of ownership__: Estimating TCO under uncertainty
+  -__Total Cost of ownership__: Estimating TCO under uncertainty using Monter Carlo simulations

   -__Confounders__: You find out the AB test experiment was not really random.
 What do you do